 Geographical phenomena are by nature distributed.
-To deliver geographical coordinate to an address is one thing, but for the purpose of geographical analysis it is necessary to aggregate geographic information, and associated data, on a more suitable scale.
+To deliver geographical coordinate to an address is one thing, but for the purpose of spatial analysis it is often necessary to aggregate geographical information, and associated data, on a more suitable scale.
 It is the case, for example, for analysing inter-urban or regional spatial dynamics based on human activities.

 This aggregation, in a given area, of geographical points of different nature (organization name, building name, street number, city name …) located at different scales (points or centroids) is called a geospatial join.
 It consists for each point (couple of coordinates) to identify the shape (as a city or a region: multiple points with coordinates linked by lines) to which it belongs.
 Once this shape is identified, and all the points listed, it is possible: 1- to calculate and visualize the distribution of the phenomenon across these areas, 2- as well as to associate other variables already stored in your datasets (thematic clusters, keywords …).

 A common question raised by this operation, is the choice of relevant boundaries.
 In many studies the national administrative boundaries are chosen.
 These approaches face two major issues: